James H. Snook

-James Howard Snook (September 17, 1879 – February 28, 1930) was an American Olympic sport shooter, veterinarian, and convicted murderer.
-He won two gold medals for the United States at the 1920 Summer Olympics and is the only Olympic gold medalist to have been executed for murder.
+James Howard Snook (September 17, 1879 – February 28, 1930) was an American Olympic sport shooter, veterinarian, professor, and convicted murderer.
+He won two gold medals in team events for the United States at the 1920 Summer Olympics.
+Outside of sport, he worked as a professor and a veterinary surgeon at the Ohio State University College of Veterinary Medicine, where he invented a surgical instrument called the Snook hook.
+In 1929 he murdered Theora Hix, a student with whom he had an extramarital affair.
+The murder trial received widespread media attention before he was sentenced to death and executed by electric chair in 1930.